The French Capital in a Nutshell: 24 Hours in Paris

 TRANSPORTATION: Palais Royal - Musée du Louvre → Censier-Daubenton via Métro 7 (11 min, 7 stops, €2.15)

-If you only have a single day to spend in Paris, you have to go all out—and by all out I mean indulging in a one Michelin star meal at none other than Mavrommatis.
-After being awarded a Michelin star in 2018 for their distinguished, high-quality concoctions, the Cypriot chef Mavrommatis brothers continue to offer an enchanted Mediterranean interlude in the heart of the capital from 7:00 - 10:00 PM, Tuesday through Saturday every week.
+With a single day in Paris, you have to go all out—and by all out I mean indulging in a Michelin meal at Mavrommatis.
+After being awarded a star in 2018 from the French company for their distinguished, high-quality concoctions, the Cypriot Mavrommatis brothers continue an enchanted Mediterranean interlude in the heart of the capital from 7:00 - 10:00 PM, Tuesday through Saturday every week.

 The elegant interior of Mavrommatis in Paris, featuring minimalist decor, soft lighting, and a refined dining table set against a backdrop of modern architectural design.

-During the evening, you’ll be seated in a minimalist private lounge, an understated lair which serves as the perfect foil to food that varies according to the season and whims of the chef.
-The delightful secret of fine dining is that you’re often served more courses than your selected offering actually enumerates on the menu—I tried the “five act” Discovery menu which truly amounted to eight courses including the amuse bouche, additional starter, and extra dessert.
+Dine in a minimalist private lounge, an understated lair which serves as the perfect foil to food that varies according to the season and whims of the chef.
+The delightful secret of fine dining is that you’re often served more courses than the selected offering enumerates on the menu—the “five act” Discovery menu truly amounts to eight courses including the amuse bouche, additional starter, and extra dessert.

-Note that à la carte dishes are only available for dinner from Tuesday through Thursday, so prepare your appetite for a multi-course meal if you’re dining during the weekend!
+À la carte dishes are only available from Tuesday through Thursday, so prepare your appetite for a multi-course meal if you dine during the weekend!

 How Much Does One Day in Paris Cost?

-If you’re traveling to Paris for just one day you’re in luck — you don’t have to pay for a hotel room!
+If you’re spending only 24 hours in Paris you’re in luck—you don’t have to pay for a hotel room!
 Following the above itinerary cost me $354.27 as a young college student on a budget:

-Of course, if you’re already in Paris you can forgo the train ticket.
-If you’re on a tighter budget, consider opting for one smaller souvenir—and you certainly don’t need to splurge on a Michelin star meal (but it’s more fun if you do!).
+If you’re already in Paris, forgo the train ticket expense.
+On a tighter budget, opt for one smaller souvenir—and you certainly don’t need to splurge on a Michelin star meal (but it’s more fun if you do!).

-Assuming you don’t find yourself in the middle of a transportation strike, you’ll also want to factor in the cost of your dinner, plus your transport back to the train station.
+Assuming you don’t find yourself in the middle of a transportation strike, factor in the cost of dinner, plus transport back to the train station.

 What to Wear in Paris?

-Paris fashion screams sophistication and class — get inspired to embody haute couture like you’re walking in Paris Fashion Week!
+Paris fashion screams sophisticated class—embody haute couture like you’re walking Paris Fashion Week!
 Here less is more and elegance is all in the details.
-Whether you’re strolling through the Tuileries Garden, visiting the Musée d'Orsay, or enjoying a café au lait at a Champs-Élysées café, your thoughtfully curated ensemble will ensure you do so with stylish grace and style.
+Whether you’re strolling the Tuileries Garden, visiting the Musée d'Orsay, or enjoying a café au lait at a Champs-Élysées café, your thoughtfully curated ensemble will ensure you do so with stylish grace.

-Regardless of personal aesthetic or budget, anyone can style a classic black and white ensemble: think old money chic, timeless wardrobe staples that exude effortless taste, and clean lines from well-tailored silhouettes.
-These pieces can easily transition from daytime sightseeing to evening dining, embodying the versatility that Parisians are known for.
+Regardless of personal aesthetic or budget, anyone can style a classic black and white ensemble.
+Think old money chic, timeless wardrobe staples that exude effortless taste with clean lines from well-tailored silhouettes.
+These pieces easily transition from daytime sightseeing to evening dining, embodying the versatility that Parisians are known for.
 Choosing neutral colors like black, white, and beige ensures your look will be sophisticated while easy to mix and match.
-Footwear is crucial in Paris—where walking is a way of life—while accessorizing with luxurious pieces will complete your look with an added hint of mystery and glamour.
-Look to achieve a balanced and refined appearance without wearing overly flashy items—instead focus on quality fabrics and impeccable tailoring.
+Comfortable footwear is crucial in Paris—where walking is a way of life—while luxurious accessories will complete your look with an added hint of glamour.
+Balance a refined appearance without overly flashy items—instead, focus on quality fabrics and impeccable tailoring.
 Pull these pieces from your closet to craft the perfect outfit when planning a trip to Paris:

 Timeless Tops

-craft a timeless silhouette with cuts that won’t go out of style — tuxedo vests, corset bustiers, and staple tanks
+craft a timeless silhouette with cuts that won’t go out of style — tuxedo vests, corset bustiers, and sleek tanks

 Basic Bottoms

-don’t overcomplicate things with silk skirts, pleated trousers, and flowy culottes that are simple yet sophisticated
+don’t overcomplicate things with silk skirts, pleated trousers, and simple yet sophisticated flowy culottes

 Dainty Dresses

-think easy, breezy, beautiful (CoverGirl!) — spaghetti straps, tulle, and simplicity are key
+think easy, breezy, beautiful (CoverGirl!)—spaghetti straps, tulle, and classic curves are key

 Jet Black Flats